jtallant/decks/vagrant/vagrant.md

 Restart terminal

-^ Action: Open your bash_profile and add the EDITOR variable to it.
+^ Action: Open your .bash_profile and add the EDITOR variable to it.

 ---